 Broadband is critical to all aspects of modern life.
 Rural areas such as the Adirondacks are often underserved, and we are working to ensure that nobody in our region slips through the cracks.

-New York State is investing slightly over $670M in expanding access to high-speed broadband through the New New York Broadband Program.
+New York State is investing slightly over $670M in expanding access to high-speed broadband through the New New York Broadband Program to bring broadband to an additional 226,000 households/businesses.
 The State is defining high speed as 100 Mbps or better with a minimum of 25 Mbps or better in some of the more rural areas.
-All of the funding has been granted to providers with network build-outs to be completed by the end of 2019 and customer installations using the grant funds to be completed by the end of 2021.
+All of the funding has been granted to providers with network build-outs to be completed by the end of 2019 or early 2020 and customer installations using the grant funds to be completed by the end of 2021.
 In order to meet its goal of universal access to high-speed broadband, the state approved the use of HughesNet to connect roughly 72,000 households in the state with satellite service.

 In conjunction with the announcement of the New NY Broadband Program in January, 2016, the PSC approved the merger of Time Warner/Charter.
-One of the conditions of the merger required Spectrum to expand its network to an additional 145,000 households by May, 2020.
+One of the conditions of the merger required Spectrum to expand its network to an additional 145,000 households/businesses by September, 2021.
 In July, 2018, the PSC revoked its approval of the merger, charging that by claiming customer connects in cities, Spectrum was not meeting its build-out targets for the rural parts of the state.
-The PSC is currently ‘negotiating’ with Spectrum and assuming that the PSC allows Spectrum to remain in the state, we’ll have to see if Spectrum agrees to include more rural households in its build-out plans.
+In April 2019, the PSC and Spectrum reached an agreement which will require Spectrum to extend its network in order to count the remaining roughly 80,000 additional housing units or businesses that it is to add to its network.
+It is estimated that Spectrum will be investing over $600M to reach the additional 145,000 addresses.

 AdkAction hosts a 30-minute monthly conference call to discuss the status of Broadband access in the North Country.
-There are over 80 people from across the North Country as well as folk representing state and federal Broadband related agencies on the distribution list.
+There are well over 100 people (providers, town officials, interested citizens) from across the North Country as well as folk representing state and federal Broadband related agencies on the distribution list.
 The call attendees vary based on what is hot at the moment.
-The call is kept to 30 minutes, as it is meant to be a forum for the exchange of ideas and lessons learned as well as to update everyone on the latest news from Albany, Washington, and the providers; not a time for big debates.
+The call is kept to 30 minutes, as it is meant to be a forum for the exchange of ideas, best practices, and lessons learned as well as to update everyone on the latest news from Albany, Washington, and the providers; not a time for big debates.

 Broadband by the numbers